 Pick a thicker style for maximum wear potential as this can be worn solo now or under a coat when things get cooler.
 These really aren’t expensive but to max out your cost-per-wear, stick to dark autumn shades.

-- River Island Cream Long Sleeve Knit Polo Shirt
+- River Island Jack & Jones Premium Green Knitted Polo Shirt

-When temperatures dip, the body reduces blood flow to extremities like hands, feet and, er, yeah, making them the first thing to feel the nip.
+When temperatures dip, the body reduces blood flow to extremities like hands, feet and yeah, that, making them the first thing to feel the nip.

 Therefore it makes sense to keep a pair of gloves close to hand even in autumn.
 While there’s every case for investing in a leather pair lined with shearling and finished with snap-wrist closures, budget pieces rarely deliver these well.
 And let’s face it, you’re going to lose them.